zoxpx/pxdocs/content/portworx-install-with-kubernetes/application-install-with-kubernetes/rabbitmq/_index.md

 kubectl delete cm rmq-rabbitmq-ha
 ```

-Finally (regardless of deployment method), also run:
+Finally (regardless of deployment method), we throw away the data, volumes, and volume-params by running:

 ```
 kubectl delete pvc data-rmq-rabbitmq-ha-0 data-rmq-rabbitmq-ha-1